 I knew I wanted a programme that would allow me to contribute back into the life of the Church.
 Cliff’s PhD Missiology appealed to me because it was academically challenging, but was also based on and fed into missional practice.
 I was able to continue living in the US while studying, and spending some time in Derbyshire was quite attractive too!

 The PhD Missiology has not only enhanced my academic development, but it has positively impacted me as a person and my ministry.
 Studying part-time has meant that I have been able to combine my research with the practicalities of running a community church.
 I have appreciated the twice-yearly residentials at Cliff College where you can spend quality time with supportive lecturers, supervisors, and a cohort of other PhD researchers.

 Applications for this programme are open now - apply here!

-Before beginning your application for a place on a research programme at Cliff College, you must first contact the programme lead, Dr Ben Pugh, to discuss your proposal.
-They will then tell you when it is appropriate for you to begin your application.
-Dr Pugh can be contacted on email@example.com.
+Before beginning your application for a place on a research programme at Cliff College, you should first contact our enquiries team on firstname.lastname@example.org.

 In order to be considered for entry to our standard PhD programme, candidates must: